codythompson/super-tracks-editor/README.md

 - import

 ## nice to have / future
-- fancier edit tile dialog
-    - shows edge subtiles of neighbors
-    - render the track, in the same style as the main map, under the `o` and `*`
-    - replace `o` and `*` with svg arrows
 - place track is a little wonky, make it less wonky
 - use svgs instead of "creative" use of box-shadow
 - add new mode that lets you do something like